Amirmoh10/expo-chat-app/README.md

 1. Your message is displayed in the chat
 2. The app connects to OpenAI's API with streaming enabled
 3. As text chunks arrive, they are parsed and gradually displayed in real-time
-4. The interface automatically scrolls to show new content

 ## Code Structure